OI-wiki/i18n/docs/tools/editor/vscode.md

 > Clangd is an implementation of the Language Server Protocol leveraging Clang.
 Clangd’s goal is to provide language“smartness”features like code completion, find references, etc. for clients such as C/C++ Editors.

-Briefly talking, clangd provides some smart features like project-wide indexing, cross-references, variables renaming, faster auto-completion, errors and warnings and formatting.
-Though is is officially described as an implementation of LSP protocol, its functions are more similar to a language server than a protocol itself.
+In short, clangd provides some smart features like project-wide indexing, cross-references, variable renaming, faster auto-completion, errors and warnings and formatting.
+Though is is officially described as an implementation of LSP protocol, its functions are rather more similar to a language server than a protocol itself.

 VS Code's C/C++ extension also has features like auto-completion.
 However, comparing with clangd, it is inferior in accuracy of the legibility of the prompt information, etc. Therefore, we may sometimes use clangd instead of the C/C++ plugin to implement features such as code auto-completion.